 Why These Five?

 Not every dimension of organizational performance belongs on your scorecard.
-You can’t own the market.
-You can’t control the CEO’s decisions.
+You can’t own the market or control the CEO’s decisions.
 You can’t take credit for luck.

 Your scorecard needs two qualities:

 Within your control or sphere of influence.
 These had to be things I could actually change.
-Not external factors.
-Not dependencies on other parts of the company.
+Not external factors or things that depended on other parts of the company.
 Areas where I could take action and see results.

 Helps the collective, not just you.
 These couldn’t be about my individual performance.
 They had to improve the group’s capability as a whole.
 When these dimensions improved, everyone got better.

 When someone asked “What did you improve?”
-I could point to concrete changes in each of these five areas.
+I had a real answer for each of these five.
 That’s what made them real.

 If you’re building your own scorecard: pick dimensions you can own that help the collective succeed.
-Everything else is commentary.
+The rest is noise.

 1. Practical, Tangible, Understandable Direction